Port Graham, Alaska

-Port Graham, also known as Paluwik (pah-LU-wig) in the Alutiiq language, is a census-designated place (CDP) in Kenai Peninsula Borough, Alaska, United States.
+Port Graham, also known as Paluwik (/ˈpɑːluːwɪɡ/) in the Alutiiq language, is a census-designated place (CDP) in Kenai Peninsula Borough, Alaska, United States.
 At the 2020 census, the population was 162.

 Geography

 Port Graham and Nanwalek are located near the southern tip of the Kenai Peninsula and are separated by less than 5 mi.
 Although they have local roads, there is no road access into this area.
 All vehicles must be brought in by barge or ferry.
 Both villages are accessible by air or water.
 They lie 22 mi southwest of Homer and about 7 mi by air from Seldovia.
 The Alaska Marine Highway System provides ferry service to all of Kachemak Bay, the water body separating Port Graham, Nanwalek and Seldovia from Homer.

 Port Graham is located at (59.347736, -151.833420).
 According to the United States Census Bureau, the CDP has a total area of 16.5 km2, all of it recorded as land.